JelteF/uber-coding/README.md

 [derive_more](https://github.com/JelteF/derive_more), which extends the automatically derivable traits in Rust with other common ones.

-And lastly I have created an easy wrapper around Linux FUSE, so you can create a filesystem out of basically anything.
+And lastly I have created an easy Python wrapper around Linux FUSE, called [easyfuse](https://github.com/JelteF/easyfuse).
+With it you can create a filesystem out of basically anything.

 ## Resume